-The spurious singularity specifies a real co-dimension two locus on the Riemann surface.
+The spurious singularity specifies a real codimension-two locus on the worldsheet.
 The Riemann surface has real dimension two.
-Therefore, the locations on the Riemann surface which introduce spurious singularity into the integrand is a finite set of points on the Riemann surface.
-Therefore, we need to choose only those sections in ${\hat{\mathcal{P}}_{g,n_{NS},2n_{R}}}$ as integration cycle for superstring amplitudes that do not contain locations of PCO's leading to spurious singularities.
-However, in general it is not possible to find such a continuous section over the whole moduli space.
-Therefore, we need to split the whole moduli space into different regions and choose sections of ${\hat{\mathcal{P}}_{g,n_{NS},2n_{R}}}$ over each regions that avoid the occurrence of spurious poles.
-But in a generic situation these section will not smoothly join together along the boundaries of different regions.
-The vertical integration prescription provides a systematic procedure for gluing these sections that avoid the spurious singularities over each region along their boundaries to give a formal spurious pole free continuous integration cycle in $\hat{\mathcal{P}}_{g,n_{NS},n_R}$.
+Therefore, the locations on the Riemann surface which introduce spurious singularity into the integrand form a finite set of points on the surface.
+We thus need to choose only those sections in ${\wh{\mathcal{P}}_{g,n_{\text{NS}},2n_{\text{R}}}}$ as integration cycle for superstring amplitudes that do not contain locations of PCOs leading to spurious singularities.
+However, in general, it is not possible to find such a continuous section over the whole moduli space.
+Therefore, we need to split the whole moduli space into different regions and choose sections of ${\wh{\mathcal{P}}_{g,n_{\text{NS}},2n_{\text{R}}}}$ over each region.
+Each choice must avoid the occurrence of spurious poles.
+But in a generic situation, these sections will not smoothly join together along the boundaries of different regions.
+In the vertical integration prescription, a systematic procedure is proposed for the gluing of these sections along their boundaries such that spurious singularities are avoided over each region.
+This will determine a formal spurious-pole-free integration cycle in $\wh{\mathcal{P}}_{g,n_{\text{NS}},n_{\text{R}}}$.